 The Green to Gold Active Duty option is a two-year program for eligible active duty enlisted soldiers who can go on to earn a baccalaureate degree or a two-year graduate degree and then can earn an army officer commission.

-- You will receive normal PCS entitlements.
+- Receive normal PCS entitlements.

-- You will receive leadership training.
+- Receive leadership training.

-- You will gain responsibility and practical experience.
+- Gain responsibility and practical experience.

 - Mentorship of the PMS/APMS (Professor of Military Science.)